Worldly Lessons Learned From Women in My Life

 “I Don’t Want to Talk About Her When She is Not Here to Defend Herself.”

-My girlfriend, Vera De Alemada, from San Paulo, Brazil, speaks six languages and she taught me this one sentence worth a thousand words.
+This next lesson was from my girlfriend, Vera De Alemada, from San Paulo, Brazil.
+She speaks six languages and she taught me this one sentence worth a thousand words.
 This one is a keeper!

 “Keep a Journal for Three Months and You Will Find Your Voice.”